-Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education (KCSIE) 2023 as;
+Safeguarding and promoting the welfare of children is defined in Keeping Children Safe in Education (KCSIE) 2024 as;

-- protecting children from maltreatment; - preventing impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- Providing help and support to meet the needs of children as soon as problems emerge; - protecting children from maltreatment, whether that is within or outside the home, including online; - preventing the impairment of children's mental and physical health or development; - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.

-For the purposes of this policy, the term 'safeguarding' refers to everything that the schools do to keep children safe and promote their welfare, including (but not limited to):
+For the purposes of this policy, the term 'safeguarding' refers to everything that the school does to keep children safe and promote their welfare, including (but not limited to):

-- Supporting children's health, safety and wellbeing, including their mental health. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues, including IT filtering and monitoring procedures - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - Child protection.
+- Supporting pupils' health, safety and well-being, including their mental health. - Providing early help support, to improve outcomes for children and families at the earliest possible opportunity. - Meeting the needs of children with special educational needs and/or disabilities. - The use of reasonable force. - Meeting the needs of children with medical conditions. - Providing first aid. - Educational visits. - Intimate care and emotional wellbeing. - Online safety and associated issues, including IT filtering and monitoring procedures. - Appropriate arrangements to ensure school security, taking into account the local context. - Keeping children safe from risks, harm and exploitation. - Child protection.